Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ### Advanced Concept: Data Augmentation

 The data was augmented by reversing each input to predict the previous days.
-In other words utilizing the data from days 5 to 2 to predict the prices from the 1st day.
+In other words utilizing the data from days 5 to 2 to predict the price of the 1st day.
 Since the purpose of the model is to predict the pattern of the prices, calculating the pattern in reverse can also expand the amount of input and give more data for the model to train.

 ### Hyperparameter Tuning

 The following table shows the training, test, and validation accuracies for different hyperparameter values.
-Note: for Training Error, Validation Error, and Test Error it is better to have a lower value since the value represent its average distance from the target values.
+Note that for Training Error, Validation Error, and Test Error it is better to have a lower value since the value represent its average distance from the target values.
 For Classification Error it is better to have a larger value as it predicts the accuracy of whether the model's prediction of increase or decrease was accurate.

 RNN Model